 - 1.4 The street scene associated with the existing building suffers from a lack of animation and the car park has a dead frontage along both Petyward and Makins Street.
 The largely brick and concrete structures at the site are dated, provide little architectural interest and do not contribute anything valuable in design quality terms. - 1.5 The form of the buildings tends to emphasise the fragmentation of Sloane Avenue and is not directly comparable to any other found in the vicinity.
 This is recognised locally and confirmed by the community engagement programme described below.
-The design team for the new building has addressed this directly by incorporating architectural elements that are characteristic of the neighbourhood such as stone banding and red brick.
+The design team for the new building has addressed this directly in a revised proposal by incorporating architectural elements that are characteristic of the neighbourhood.